fagan2888/returnsseries/README.md

 Interestingly, over their entire overlapping sample periods IXR and and SPX had almost exactly the same return statistics, both at 4.3% average annual return.

-Looking at the plots is somewhat helpful, we generally see what is happeing.
-But for a sophisticated investor like you, I'm sure you need want hard numbers.
+Looking at the plots is helpful, we can generally see what is happeing.
+But for a sophisticated investor like you, you want hard numbers.
 What did this defensive sector actually return in a bear market?

 ```
 import pandas as pd